 Best Overall: Paper Chef Parchment Baking Cups

 These high-quality parchment baking cups are made by PaperChef, a company whose mission is “the art of cooking with parchment.”
 The baking cups are made from 100 percent eucalyptus fibers, a genuine vegetable parchment from recycled paperboard.
 It’s nonstick, oven safe to 425 degrees, and certified biodegradable and compostable.
-With a nice weight to the paper, these large baking cups are sized to fit a standard muffin tin, with 1.25 x 1-inch mini and 3.25 x 3.25-inch extra-large liners available as well.
+With a nice weight to the paper, these 1.5 x 2-inch baking cups are sized to fit a standard muffin tin, with 1.25 x 1-inch mini and 3.25 x 3.25-inch extra-large liners available as well.

 Best Silicone: Chicago Metallic Silicone Baking Cups

-Best Paper: Sur La Table Standard Bake Cups, Set of 32
+Best Paper: Sur La Table Standard Bake Cups

 Classic paper baking cups are a favorite of many home cooks, and this bakery-quality set of 32 baking cups comes in a variety of beautiful colors you can order: a gorgeous red, a soft light blue, an antique gold, and sweet white ivory.
 Exclusive to Sur La Table, these baking cups add elegance to the simplest cupcake or muffin!
 They can be used in muffin tins or lined up on a cookie sheet to bake.
 The dimensions are 2 x 1.3 inches with the capacity of approximately a third of a cup (or about 2.6 ounces).

 It’s safe to say that Gifbera is a cult favorite foil baking cup!
 Used by professionals and home bakers alike, these foil cupcake liners have a great look and feel, and perform perfectly.
 The elegant liners come in eight color options and are sturdy enough to hold up when stacked on a pastry stand.
 Each set includes 200 greaseproof, standard-size paper liners that will easily release from your baked goods.